Arpita-deb/Bellabeat-fitness-app/README.md

   5. Total minutes asleep is positively related with total time in bed.

 # Phase 5 SHARE

 ## Summary of the analysis:

-1. Mean daily steps: 8108
-2. Mean very active minutes: 24 minutes
-3. Mean sedentary minutes : 799 minutes ~ 13.31 hours
-4. Mean calories burned: 2323 units
-5. Mean minutes asleep: 419 minutes ~ 7 hours
+Although the data set had lots of limitations namely lack of reliablity, small number of users, lack of proper details etc, this short exploratory data analysis was able to identify some usage pattern of FitBit Fitness Tracker users.

+1. The average daily steps is 8108 steps which approximates the recommendation of 8000 steps per day by CDC (Center for Disease Control & Prevention).
+But in case of lightly active and sedentary users it is very low(~6800 & ~2800 respectively).

+2. The average very active minutes is 24 minutes.
+From the very active histogram we can see that for majority of the users very active minutes lie between 0 - 10 minutes.

+3. The average sedentary minutes is 799 minutes ~ 13.31 hours.
+This high value of sedentary minutes may be indicative of tracker not being worn throughout the day.
+However, from the analysis, we can see a visible pattern in sedentary users having more sedentary minutes (~ 19 hrs) than fairly active users (~13 hrs)

+4. The average calories burned is 2323 units.
+According to a study, for a woman the average daily calories burned is 2400 units while for men it is 3100 units.
+Sedentary people burn lowest calories as they tend to do less exercise compared to fairly active and very active users.

+5. The average minutes asleep is 419 minutes ~ 7 hours.
+People who does some light exercise daily sleeps more (~ 7 hrs) than people who do not exercise (sedentary) at all (~ 6 hrs) and also people who are very active (~ 4.7 hrs).

 # Phase 6: ACT

-Since the dataset of FitBit Fitness Tracker users is rather small, I would recommend the key stakeholders to do further analysis with a bigger dataset to clearly find the patterns and user trends and take data driven decision.
-But from this small sample size dataset we can still get some insights.
 The Bellabeat app can consider the following matrices to provide accurate information about the daily activities of the users:

 * Daily total steps
 * Daily calories burned